Did you know that emotional intelligence (EQ or EI) remains one of the most vital indicators of success in business?

 – What do I have in common with this person?

 – How can I build a bridge to their interests?

 You can improve your emotional intelligence and accomplish great things.
 Just as a home is built brick by brick, emotional intelligence is built over time.
-Take advantage of your opportunity to develop your emotional intelligence by working on it actively today.
-With just a little more effort and attention each day, you will be amazed at what you can build when you improve
+Please take advantage of your opportunity to develop your emotional intelligence by working on it actively today.
+With just a little more effort and attention each day, you will be amazed at what you can build when you improve.